Updated: Aug 11

 Getting your card unblocked can mean an international phone call or some Skype time (you’ll have to find working internet and somehow pay for it), and maybe even some arbitrary waiting period.

-If you're a frequent traveller, a pattern of your travel history may lead to a lowered frequency or reduced likelihood of such blocks.
+If you're a frequent traveler, a pattern of your travel history may lead to a lowered frequency or reduced likelihood of such blocks.
 Why not just give them a call while you're packing?
 Put the phone on speaker and wait out the hold music while you fold your unmentionables.

 My first trip to Southeast Asia was with my great friend, Billy.
 During the week we arrived, his card became blocked to services and the security procedures in place at his bank required a full 24-hour wait before the block was released.